-Triggers & Gates are used within a modular system signify binary events, similar to MIDI "Note On / Note Off" messages.
-Since these events do not rely on strict DC values, users can sometimes send these signals to/from their DAW without the use of a DC-coupled interface.
-However, like any other modular signal, remember that these can go all the way up to 10 volts!
-Be sure to attenuate it down to line-level (about 1v max) before connecting it to your interface, to avoid damaging any hardware.
+Triggers & Gates are used within a modular system to signify binary events, similar to MIDI "Note On / Note Off" messages.
+Since these events do not rely on strict DC values, users can sometimes send these signals to and from their DAW without using a DC-coupled interface.
+However, like any other modular signal, please remember that these can go all the way up to 10 volts!
+Be sure to attenuate it down to line level (about 1v max) before connecting it to your interface to avoid damaging any hardware.

 DC-coupled interfaces are simply normal audio interfaces with different types of input and output jacks.
 For specific instructions on how to set one up, please refer to our article on Setting up an Audio Interface.

 However, it is often desirable to use multiple interfaces simultaneously.
-For example, you may want one interface to send CV to a modular system, and another interface to send audio from Live's Master channel to a set of studio monitors.
-This can be challenging, since Live's Audio Preferences only accesses one audio device at a time.
-To work around this, it may be necessary to create an Aggregate Device, which combines multiple interfaces into a single virtual device that the user can access simultaneously.
+For example, you may want one interface to send CV to a modular system and another interface to send audio from Live's Master channel to a set of studio monitors.
+This can be challenging since Live's Audio Preferences only accesses one audio device at a time.
+To work around this, you may need to create an Aggregate Device, which combines multiple interfaces into a single virtual device that the user can access simultaneously.

 Note: One unfortunate quirk of this method is that Live may not be able to consistently recall custom I/O names saved into Preferences.